 - Agent ID: 19

-- Orders are not very frequent, but stable over time — a classic “slow and steady” additional revenue stream.
+- Order frequency: not high, but remarkably consistent — a textbook “slow and steady” revenue stream

-Why multiservice, notary and translation offices are a perfect fit
+Why notary, translation and multiservice offices are a perfect fit

-- They handle identification documents and personal data.
+- They handle identification documents and sensitive personal data — it’s routine.

-- They prepare, translate or notarize official paperwork.
+- They prepare, translate, or notarize official paperwork of all kinds.

-- no new marketing channel — clients already walk in,
+- no new marketing needed — clients are already walking through the door,

-- no extra office space or inventory — documents are prepared on demand,
+- no extra office space or equipment — documents are prepared on demand,

-For a notary, translation office or multiservice center, this is a very natural upsell.
+For a notary, translation office, or multiservice center, this is about as close to a zero-friction upsell as it gets.

 The results: 264 documents, slow but steady extra income

-- treat it as a long-term side income, not as a core business.
+- They treat it as a long-term side income, not a core business line.

-Even with relatively low volume, the additional revenue is meaningful — and the service strengthens their position as a “one-stop shop” for the local community.
+Even at modest volumes, the additional revenue adds up — and the service makes clients see you as a true “one-stop shop” for everything document-related.

 Bronze-level economics: how the discount works